Cleaning Crew Accident Lawyer

 Contacting an Experienced Lawyer

-If you or a loved one has been hurt in a New York City window-washing accident, the experienced New York personal injury attorneys at the Law Offices of Kenneth A. Wilhelm can help you better understand your legal rights and options.
+If you or a loved one has been hurt in a New York City window-washing accident, the experienced New York cleaning crew accident lawyer at the Law Offices of Kenneth A. Wilhelm can help you better understand your legal rights and options.
 With more than 42 years of experience, we work tirelessly to help obtain the best possible compensation for injured victims or those who have lost a loved one due to someone else’s negligence.
 Our law firm has recovered many millions of dollars for injured people.

 Please contact us TOLL FREE 24 hours a day, 7 days a week at 1-800-WORK-4-YOU (1-800-967-5496).
 WE CAN EVEN COME TO YOU.
 There is no attorneys’ fee unless we recover money for you.
 We can also help with personal injury cases in New Jersey, Connecticut, Pennsylvania, or Florida.
 If you have been seriously injured in any of the 50 U.S. states, please call us and we will try to help you with your case.